Amateur Sports Act of 1978: 1998 revision

 The Ted Stevens Olympic and Amateur Sports Act is a United States law (codified at 36 U.S.C.
 Sec.
 220501 et seq. of the United States Code) that charters and grants monopoly status to the United States Olympic Committee, and specifies requirements for its member national governing bodies for individual sports.

 The current version of the Act was sponsored by Ted Stevens, then-Senator from Alaska, and adopted in 1998.
 It is an update to the previous Amateur Sports Act of 1978 that considers changes like the elimination of the amateurism requirement for participation in most international sports (the admission of professionals was caused by the extensive cheating of the Soviet Union that listed its best pros as soldiers and broke the Olympic rules), expansion of the USOC's role to include the Paralympic Games, increased athlete representation, and protection of the USOC against lawsuits involving athletes' right to participate in the Olympic Games.

-The United States Olympic Committee threatened to use the law against the "Redneck Olympics", which later changed its name to the Redneck Games; though it has given special dispensation to the Special Olympics.
+The United States Olympic Committee warned it would use the law against the "Redneck Olympics", prompting it to change its name to the Redneck Games; though it has given special dispensation to the Special Olympics.